-Think Ahead is a planning booklet with easy-to-read forms to fill in to record your personal, medical, financial and legal information and preferences.
+Think Ahead is a planning pack with different sections and easy-to-read forms.
+You can fill in your personal, medical, financial and legal information and preferences.
 It's available from the Irish Hospice Foundation at www.hospicefoundation.ie

 Coping and emotions